 What does it mean for your institution or others to be accountable to Racial Equity?

-Jamala: In a place like St. Louis, one of the things I haven’t got weary yet of is the talk about Racial Equity.
+Jamala: In a place like St. Louis, one of the things I haven’t got weary of yet is the talk about Racial Equity.
 Now it’s a buzzword since Forward Through Ferguson.
 But what it means to people and how they are embracing it is different and sometimes not at all.
 We got the jargon.
 We got the talk down.
 But we don’t have the walk down.
-So part of what we have been trying to do, as it relates to police accountability, is try to talk about accountability using a Racial Equity and racial justice lens.
+So part of what we have been trying to do, as it relates to police accountability, is to talk about accountability using a Racial Equity and racial justice lens.
 Because if you’re talking about the methods of policing and how they’re different from community to community, you can’t do the work without acknowledging that and trying to figure out how is that going to look different and how are we going to hold, not just police officials accountable, but other elected officials accountable.
 Police are accountable to a bigger circle of people.
 More than that, they’re accountable to the citizens.
 Sometimes citizens don’t understand their own power.
-And that’s another place that we’ve been trying to cultivate, and agitate, and engage people – in the fact that whatever happens, you’re going to be a part of that.
+And that’s another place we’ve been trying to cultivate and agitate and engage people – in the fact that whatever happens, you’re going to be a part of that.
 It doesn’t matter that you’re out there with a sign or you use a pen to write a letter.
 We’ve all got to be part of making the change.

 It doesn’t matter that you’re out there with a sign or you use a pen to write a letter.
 We’ve all got to be part of making the change.

-Ee have seen some of the narrative change.
+We have seen some of the narrative change.
 We have seen people get engaged and things happen.
 It was a 30-year struggle but, eventually, we did get local control of the St. Louis Police Department.
 And that was with naysayers all along the way saying, “It’ll never happen.
 Why you all think you can do this?”
 And now we’ve got local control, which means that the St. Louis Police Department is accountable to the citizens here and to the Board of Alders.
 Whereas, before, St. Louis and Kansas City were the only two cities in the whole country whose police departments were under the jurisdiction and authority of the governor.
 That dated back to civil war days.
 So our thinking was not that there was going to be some panacea, that things were going to miraculously change, that police brutality would melt away; but that, whatever the issues are, you were not going to have to appeal to the governor or go down to the State House three hours away to make your case.
 The case needs to be made at City Hall and needs to be made by citizens.
 And that, we thought, was very important.

 It’s been a bit of a shift to get people to realize that you now have a locally controlled police department.
 I even had to remind our new mayor of that.
 “We didn’t fight all this time for you to give up your power to the police chief.
 You are where the buck stops.
 So you need to do what you’re supposed to do as the head of the city and the police department follows now under your authority.”
 During the Stockley verdict, we expected the mayor to say, “This is not going to be tolerated.
 Here’s how we’re trying to set the tone for this city.”
 And we didn’t see that kind of leadership coming forward.
 So it just made us ramp up our efforts around the selection of a police chief to show citizens need to be involved in this process.
 And they were.
 For the first time that I can remember, there was a citizen advisory group, there were forums across the city to ask, “What are you looking for in a police chief?”
 People may not be excited or satisfied with the end product, but the process was something that people hadn’t normally expected to happen.